Monika Berberich: Life

 At some stage she passed her level I national law exams, but she never progressed to level II.
 In 1970 she found an administrative job in the lawyer's office run by Horst Mahler, at that time the ideological head of the newly formed Red Army Faction (RAF).
 She soon joined up and undertook administrative work on behalf of the terrorist group: Berberich rented houses and apartments for use in RAF operations.
 With others she was involved in preparations for the release from prison of Andreas Baader which took place on 14 May 1970.
 The plot succeeded in that Andreas Baader was indeed freed from the Research Institute for Social Questions in Berlin-Dahlem where he had been sent on a rehabilitation-secondment from prison.
-The plan failed, however, to the extent that in the confusion involved in freeing Baader, Georg Linke, a 62 year old institute librarian, was shot by the accomplice with the guns and his liver badly injured.
-(Fortunately Linke would survive the injury.)
+The plan failed, however, to the extent that in the confusion involved in freeing Baader, Georg Linke, a 62 year old institute librarian, was shot by the accomplice and his liver badly injured.
+(Linke would survive the injury.)
 Unbeknown to the research institute, Baader had an accomplice working "on the inside" in the form of the radical journalist Ulrike Meinhof: she had been expected by the group to remain at the institute following Baader's "liberation", and then provide media reports supportive of her escaped RAF comrades.
 After the near-fatal shooting Meinhof seems to have had a sudden change of plan, and she herself escaped by leaping through a window and joining the others in the getaway car.
 She now "disappeared underground".
 Directly after Meinhof's disappearance it was Monika Berberich who collected her friend's seven year old twin daughters from the zoo (a meeting point pre-arranged with the comrade who had collected the girls from the Bremen apartment where they had been sent before the operation to free Baader reached it denouement), and drove with the children through France and Italy to the "barracks camp" on the side of Mount Etna which had originally been constructed as emergency accommodation for people made homeless by a volcanic eruption, and where now Andreas Baader and other comrades were hiding.
 (Note: It later turned out that Meinhof's children were taken to Andreas Baader's Sicilian hide-out not, as they had been led to believe, to be reunited with their mother - who remained in West Berlin living underground - but to keep them out of the hands of their father, who had been granted custody of them by a West German court as soon as Ulrike Meinhof's face had started appearing on wanted posters.
 In September 1970 they were located by a Hamburg journalist and returned to West Germany in time to spend their eighth birthday there.
 By now they were living with their father.)